Brothers in Unity: First incarnation

-The group picked Stanley as its first president.

 The notion of including freshmen was challenged by two or three existing literary groups that waged "an incessant war" against the new society, as described in Brothers in Unity's 1841 catalog of members.
 But within a year, Brothers became fully independent, its popularity influencing other societies to reconsider their exclusion of first-year students.
 The Yale College freshman class of 1771 ultimately yielded 15 members to the new group, while the older Linonian Society accepted four—the first recorded time in which underclassmen were publicly accepted into a Yale society.
 It is speculated that this struggle launched the Brothers' century-long rivalry with Linonia.

 Through at least 1841, the society is said to have followed the template of other debating societies, although operating under "Masonic secrecy," according to 19th-century Yale historian Ebenezer Baldwin.
 Baldwin wrote that the group, in conjunction with Linonia and the Calliopean Society, discussed scientific questions and gravitated towards literary pursuits.
 This is substantiated by the Brothers' public documentation, which says the society sought "lofty places in science, literature, and oratory" fields, as well as general "intellectual improvement."
 It also produced plays, including contemporary British dramas and works by its members.